-Dental Cone Beam Computed Tomography (CT) is a special type of X-Ray machine used in situations where a traditional dental x-ray is not sufficient.
-It is also used as diagnostic imaging to find pathology of the jaw bones and surrounding structures.
+Dental Cone Beam Computed Tomography (CBCT) is a particular type of X-ray machine used in situations where a traditional dental X-ray is not sufficient.
+It is also used as diagnostic imaging to find the pathology of oral and maxillofacial (jaw and face) structures.

-This type of CT scanner uses a special type of technology to generate three dimensional (3-D) images of dental structures, soft tissues, nerve paths and bone in the craniofacial region in a single scan.
+This type of CT scanner uses a special kind of technology to generate three-dimensional (3-D) images of dental structures, soft tissues, nerve paths, and bone in the craniofacial region in a single scan.
 Images obtained with Cone Beam CT allow for more precise treatment planning.

 What are some common uses of the procedure?

-Dental Cone Beam CT is commonly used for treatment planning of orthodontics and dental implants.
+Dentists commonly use a Dental Cone Beam CT for treatment planning of orthodontics and dental implants.
 The advancement of dental medicine has brought about some of the most incredible methods for medical imaging.
-Cone Beam CT Imaging It is also useful for more complex cases that involve:
+Cone Beam CT imaging is also helpful for more complex cases that involve:

 - Surgical planning for impacted teeth.

 - Evaluation of the jaw, sinuses, nerve canals, and nasal cavity.

 - Detecting, measuring, and treating jaw tumors.

 - Determining bone structure and tooth orientation.

 - Locating the origin of pain or pathology.